Developmental Global DelayYoung children aged 5-7 in grey blazers and house ties engaged in hands-on learning at various classroom stations.

 How can teachers identify global developmental delay in the classroom?

 Teachers can identify global developmental delay by observing if a child consistently struggles with age-appropriate tasks across multiple areas like following instructions, social interaction, and physical activities.
 Key signs include difficulty with basic academic skills, limited vocabulary compared to peers, and challenges with coordination or self-care tasks.
-Documentation of these observations over several weeks provides valuable evidence for referral to specialists.
+Documentation of these observations over several weeks provides valuable evidence for referral to SEN specialists.

 When and which tests can be utilised to detect a general developmental delay are key additional questions.
 So when should I raise a red flag and take care as a parent or teacher?